mohamedzayan19/Task/README.md

 Html and css files are in the same folder

 The server is set to run on 127.0.0.1:3000 so is the frontend

+Pictures are uploaded as follows fill the title and description boxes and then choose the image file it is uploaded automatically